 “Prab Gill has stepped aside as the UCP caucus deputy whip pending the outcome of an independent investigation,” reads a statement sent to Global News.
 “In the meantime, MLA Grant Hunter has assumed deputy whip responsibilities.

-The UCP did not disclose the nature of the investigation, however, the statement was sent in response to a Global News request to confirm Gill was stepping down amid ballot-stuffing allegations as first reported by StarMetro Calgary earlier on Thursday.
+The UCP did not disclose the nature of the investigation, however, the statement was sent in response to a Global News request to confirm Gill was stepping down amid ballot-stuffing allegations as first reported by StarMetro Calgary on Wednesday.